 Both have their distinct advantages and disadvantages, so it’s hard to say one is better than the other in any grand way.

 However, it must be said that gas fire pits will likely be better for more people.
-Much of the world lives in situations where a wood fire pit is simply not going to be feasible; if you don’t have at least a little space outdoors to put a wood fire pit it’s simply not a safe option.
+Much of the world lives in situations where a wood fire pit is simply not going to be feasible; if you don’t have at least a little space outdoors to put a wood fire pit and wood rack or storage it’s simply not a safe option.

 As a result, regardless of which is “better” by any objective performance metric (which would be hard to nail down in the first place) a gas fire pit is not only going to be the best option for many people…it’s going to be the ONLY option.